ornl-ssd/python-dev-env/_episodes/03-pydev.md

 ### Fixing Bugs

 Let's run the same Python program, but this time under the control of a debugger.
-First, let's tell the debugger that we want to stop executing when the `print(fib(10))` statement is about to be executed.
+First, let's tell the debugger that we want to suspend execution when the `print(fib(10))` statement is about to be executed.
 To do this, we need to set a *breakpoint* at line 13.
 Just point to the number `13` in the left hand margin and double click.
 You should now see a breakpoint marker on the line.